Fishing In Neighborhoods

 All grass carp caught must be immediately released.
 Grass carp are stocked to control aquatic vegetation.

-No cast nets allowed in FINs lakes for the taking of live bait.
+No cast nets are allowed in FINs lakes for the taking of live bait.

 License Requirements

-• Resident/Nonresident Youth ages 15 and younger do not need a fishing license or trout permit.
-Residents/Nonresidents age 16 and older must posses a statewide fishing license.
+• Resident/Nonresident youth ages 15 and younger do not need a fishing license or trout permit.
+Residents/Nonresidents age 16 and older must possess a statewide fishing license.

-• Resident Seniors age 65 and older are not required to purchase a trout permit to keep trout if in possession of the Resident Senior License.
+• Resident seniors aged 65 and older are not required to purchase a trout permit to keep trout if they possess the Resident Senior License.

-• Resident/Nonresident Fishing License holders must purchase a Trout Permit to posses Rainbow Trout.
-Resident/Nonresident Fishing License holders can fish for Rainbow Trout, but can not be in possession of trout.
+• Resident/Nonresident fishing license holders must purchase a Trout Permit to possess Rainbow Trout.
+Resident/Nonresident fishing license holders can fish for Rainbow Trout but cannot be in possession of trout.

-• For more information on Fishing License Requirements and Exemptions, follow the Fishing and Boating Guide.
+• For more information on fishing license requirements and exemptions, see the Fishing and Boating Guide.